easybuilders/easybuild-docs/docs/configuration.md

 #### Source path (`--sourcepath`) {: #sourcepath }

-*default*: `$HOME/.local/easybuild/sources/` (determined via [Overall prefix path (`--prefix`)][prefix])
+*default*: `$HOME/.local/simplebuild/sources/` (determined via [Overall prefix path (`--prefix`)][prefix])

-The `sourcepath` configuration setting specifies the parent path of the directory in which EasyBuild looks for software source and install files.
+The `sourcepath` configuration setting specifies the parent path of the directory in which SimpleBuild looks for software source and install files.

-Looking for the files specified via the `sources` parameter in the .eb easyconfig file is done in the following order of preference:
+Looking for the files specified via the `sources` parameter in the .eb simpleconfig file is done in the following order of preference:

 * `<sourcepath>/<name>`: a subdirectory determined by the name of the software package
-* `<sourcepath>/<letter>/<name>`:  in the style of the `easyblocks`/`easyconfigs` directories: in a subdirectory determined by the first letter (in lower case) of the software package and by its full `name`
+* `<sourcepath>/<letter>/<name>`:  in the style of the `simpleblocks`/`simpleconfigs` directories: in a subdirectory determined by the first letter (in lower case) of the software package and by its full `name`
 * `<sourcepath>`: directly in the source path

-Note that these locations are also used when EasyBuild looks for patch files in addition to the various `easybuild/easyconfigs` directories that are listed in the $PYTHONPATH.
+Note that these locations are also used when SimpleBuild looks for patch files in addition to the various `simplebuild/simpleconfigs` directories that are listed in the $PYTHONPATH.

-You can specify multiple paths, separated with `:`, in which EasyBuild will look for sources, but only the first one will be used for downloading, so one needs to make sure at least the first path is writable by the user invoking `eb`.
+You can specify multiple paths, separated with `:`, in which SimpleBuild will look for sources, but only the first one will be used for downloading, so one needs to make sure at least the first path is writable by the user invoking `eb`.

 #### Build path (`--buildpath`) {: #buildpath }

-*default*: `$HOME/.local/easybuild/build/` (determined via [Overall prefix path (`--prefix`)][prefix])
+*default*: `$HOME/.local/simplebuild/build/` (determined via [Overall prefix path (`--prefix`)][prefix])

-The `buildpath` configuration setting specifies the parent path of the (temporary) directories in which EasyBuild builds its software packages.
+The `buildpath` configuration setting specifies the parent path of the (temporary) directories in which SimpleBuild builds its software packages.

 Each software package is (by default) built in a subdirectory of the specified `buildpath` under `<name>/<version>/<toolchain><versionsuffix>`.

-Note that the build directories are emptied and removed by EasyBuild when the installation is completed (by default).
+Note that the build directories are emptied and removed by SimpleBuild when the installation is completed (by default).

 !!! tip
     Using `/dev/shm` as build path can significantly speed up builds, if it is available and provides a sufficient amount of space.
-Setting up the variable `EASYBUILD_BUILDPATH` in your shell startup files makes this default.
+Setting up the variable `SIMPLEBUILD_BUILDPATH` in your shell startup files makes this default.
     However be aware that, fi., two parallel GCC builds may fill up `/dev/shm` !